 EPA conducted a study of state regulatory requirements for C&D landfills in 1994 and found that 24 states prohibit C&D landfills from receiving CESQG wastes.
 Of the 26 remaining states, eight have mandatory groundwater monitoring and corrective action requirements at C&D landfills.
-EPA assumed that C&D landfills and C&D waste generators located in these 32 states will be unaffected by the proposed rulemaking.
+EPA assumed that C&D landfills and C&D waste generators located in these 32 states will be unaffected by the rulemaking.

 Of the eight states that require both groundwater monitoring and corrective action at C&D landfills, some states' groundwater monitoring requirements are less stringent than specified in the revisions to Part 257.
 EPA's assumption that landfills in these states will be unaffected by the rule may lead to an underestimate of compliance costs.
-On the other hand, some other states have groundwater monitoring requirements without corrective action requirements; and EPA's analysis overestimates compliance costs for landfills in these states by assuming that they will incur the full costs of complying with the Part 257 requirements.
-EPA believes that these biases are for the most part offsetting.
+On the other hand, some landfills located in the 18 states assumed to be affected by the rule have groundwater monitoring requirements without corrective action requirements.
+In this case, EPA's analysis overestimates compliance costs for these landfills, by assuming that they will incur the full costs of complying with the Part 257 requirements even though they are already required to incur the costs of groundwater monitoring.
+EPA believes that these biases are, for the most part, offsetting.

 As discussed above, EPA assumed that there would be no compliance costs for C&D waste generators or managers in any of the 32 states.
 EPA then calculated the number of C&D landfills and quantity of waste in the 18 remaining states (referred to in the remainder of this report as the "affected" states).
-According to a recent study conducted for the Office of Solid Waste7, there are 718 C&D landfills in the affected states.
+According to a recent study conducted for the Office of Solid Waste 8, there are 718 C&D landfills in the affected states.
 To estimate the number of C&D waste generators and the quantity of C&D waste generated in the affected states, EPA apportioned the number of generators and quantity of waste to each state based on population.
 Using this approach, EPA estimates that about 28 percent of all C&D waste generators are located in the 18 affected states, and that they generate 28 percent of all C&D wastes, or 28 million tons.